 On this page: What is pancreatic cancer? | The pancreas | What are the main types? | What are the risk factors? | How common is it? | What are the symptoms? | What can I expect after diagnosis? | Where should I have treatment? | Which health professionals will I see?

 Pancreatic cancer occurs when malignant cells develop in part of the pancreas.
 This may affect how the pancreas works, including its exocrine or endocrine functions.

 Pancreatic cancer can occur in any part of the pancreas, but about 70% of pancreatic cancers are found in the head of the pancreas.
 Pancreatic cancer can also spread to nearby lymph nodes (part of the immune system), blood vessels or nerves.
 Cancer cells may travel through the bloodstream to other parts of the body, such as the liver.

-The pancreas is part of the digestive system.
-It produces enzymes, which break down food so it can be absorbed and used by the body.
-It is a long, irregular shaped gland about 13–15cm long that lies between your stomach and spine.
+The pancreas is part of both the digestive system and the endocrine (hormone-producing) system.
+It is a long, flat gland about 13–15 cm long that lies between your stomach and spine.